-- 1. Stationary storage for energy grid systems, telecommunications and new greenengy solutions such as solar and wind. - 2.
+- 1. Stationary storage for energy grid systems, telecommunications and new greenenergy solutions such as solar and wind. - 2.
 Electric vehicles, whereby we are developing power-system designs for clean transportation applications, including the maritime sector. - 3.
-Industrial products including our new PowerPad 2400 and PowerPad 900 suitcase batteries. - 4.
-Mobile computing, consisting of our proprietary Lithium Ion SuperPolymer® rechargeable batteries. - 5.
-Other specialty applications, including aerospace and defence, which require complex power solutions, including competencies in building systems for third parties.
+Industrial products including our new PowerPad 2400 and PowerPad 900 suitcase batteries.

+4. Other specialty applications, which require complex power solutions, can include systems which are linked with a number of energy generating sources and also would include competencies in building systems for third parties.

-We continue to spend heavily on research and development, with approximately 30% of revenue being reinvested in research and development activities during the quarter ending June 30, 2014.
+We continue to spend heavily on research and development, with approximately 34% of revenue being reinvested in research and development activities during the year ending September 30, 2014.
 Our team of mechanical, electrical, battery and system engineers enables us to offer clients a complete solution for their requirements.
-The Company develops, manufactures and markets portable power technology products.
+The Company develops, manufactures and markets portable and stationary power and energy storage technology products.